pvs1209pvs/Pathfinding/README.md

 # Pathfinding

-Visualization of Dijkstra's algorithm on a 2D grid.
+Visualization of algorithm.Dijkstra's algorithm on a 2D grid.

 ![empty grid](main.png)
 ![grid with path](path.png)